Dalian notes on rational Pontryagin classes: Detecting elements in rational homotopy groups

-The upper and middle horizontal arrows are induced by the classifying map for the vertical tangent bundle of $E$.
-The isomorphism in the lower right-hand side uses excision to replace $E$ by the image of $u\co \RR^{2n}\times M\to E$. \end{itemize} Now choose $b\in H^{4n+4k}(B\STOP(2n),B\SOr(2n))$ which lifts the Pontryagin class
+\end{itemize} The upper and middle horizontal arrows in (vii) are induced by the classifying map $t$ for the vertical tangent bundle of $E$.
+The isomorphism in the right-hand column uses excision to replace $E$ by the image of the embedding $u\co \RR^{2n}\times M\to E$.
+The lower half of the diagram is easier to understand if we replace cohomology of pairs by reduced cohomology of the corresponding mapping cones (homotopy cofibers),